Binawei/alx-low_level_programming/0x0D-preprocessor/README.md

 1. a header file that defines a macro named SIZE as an abbreviation for the token 1024.

 2.a header file that defines a macro named PI as an abbreviation for the token 3.14159265359.

+3.a program that prints the name of the file it was compiled from, followed by a new line.